What I Learned Running Startup Programs Around the World Over Five Years

 This is a good time to explain why the above (“our parents are making us get corporate jobs”) happened in Hong Kong.
 For the last couple generations in Hong Kong, the following historical and economic factors have combined:

-1. Universities put subjects like programming and design lower in status, meaning that students with top grades instead study programs including medicine, law and business.
+1. Universities put subjects like programming and design lower in status, meaning that students with top grades instead are encouraged to study medicine, law and business.

 2. Young people, before marriage and while working, continue to live with their parents.
 What’s more, it is expected that they pay rent to their parents and otherwise support the family.
 You need a stable job to do that.